AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 ```

 ## [Installer creation](#installer)
-CPack can be used to create installer after build depending on operating system.
+CPack can be used to create the installer after the build pahse, depending on operating system.

 ### Window using NSIS
  ```